-HUD-funded Pest-Microbe relationship (cockroaches, bed bugs, microbiome) (pdf) (position available Nov 2013)
+HUD-funded Pest-Microbe relationship (cockroaches, bed bugs, microbiome) (pdf) (February 2014)

 In 1994, the Department of Entomology at North Carolina State University completed renovations of the Blanton J. Whitmire Urban Entomology laboratories.
 We take an integrative approach to urban entomology, with studies ranging from molecular and cellular investigations to pest management and community-wide interventions.
 Our goal is to address the public health, veterinary, aesthetic, and economic needs of residential, industrial and agricultural communities by developing and disseminating information on pests of homes and other human-made structures.
 We focus much of our Urban Entomology research on cockroaches and bed bugs.
 In addition, our broad interests in chemical ecology, behavioral endocrinology, and insect physiology includes studies of moths, mosquitoes, ants, termites, and butterflies.
 See Research Projects for more details.